-The following table sets forth information, as of April 20, 2017, or as otherwise set forth below, with respect to the beneficial ownership of our Common Stock (i) all persons known to us to be the beneficial owners of more than 5% of the outstanding shares of our Common Stock, (ii) each of our directors and our executive officers named in the Summary Compensation Table, and (iii) all of our directors and our executive officer as a group.
-As of April 20, 2017, we had 34,288,790 shares of Common Stock issued and outstanding.
+The following table sets forth information, as of May 1, 2017, or as otherwise set forth below, with respect to the beneficial ownership of our Common Stock (i) all persons known to us to be the beneficial owners of more than 5% of the outstanding shares of our Common Stock, (ii) each of our directors and our executive officers named in the Summary Compensation Table, and (iii) all of our directors and our executive officer as a group.
+As of May 1, 2017, we had 35,619,846 shares of Common Stock issued and outstanding, which includes 1,331,056 shares of Common Stock issued in the Pelican acquisition.